totalspectrum/spin2cpp/doc/basic.md

 ### Types

-There are a number of data types built in to the Fastspin BASIC language.
+There are a number of data types built in to the FlexBASIC language.

 #### Unsigned integer types